 The success of any business relies heavily on research.
 So, it doesn’t come as a surprise that the first tip for breaking into overseas markets is to research widely.

-Did those brands fail due to poor marketing strategies, stiff competition, or unfavorable retail environment?
+Did those brands fail due to poor marketing strategies, stiff competition, or an unfavourable retail environment?
 These are some of the questions you’ll need to settle.

 2. Research on the cultural environment